 The most effective long-term way to control rabbits is to fence off individual plants or erect a small fence around the entire garden.
 Chicken wire is inexpensive and can be effective at keeping out other small critters, too.
 You said the rabbit you discovered is young.
 Since rabbits are such a prolific species, it's likely that there are other young brothers and sisters nearby.

 Rabbits are sometimes difficult to live trap in the summer because of an abundance of available food.
 Try baiting your traps with fresh vegetables like carrots, lettuce, cabbage, Brussels sprouts or apples.
 You might consider sprinkling a few drops of vanilla or apple cider around the trap to mask any residual human scent.
 Live trapping can be an effective short-term solution, but keep in mind that when you empty a habitat of one animal, another from the outer fringes tends to move in to take advantage of the opening near the food source.
-This is why residential hunting of squirrels in some parts of the country seldom works-at least not for long.
-Removing the "inner-city" squirrels only creates the competition for the "country" squirrels, which eventually migrate into the city to set up residence near the food supply.

 I have a degree in landscape horticulture.
 My husband and I just bought our own home last year and this year I installed close to 50 young new perennials, to discover the next morning more than half munched rt down to the ground.
 Here are some quick and easy humane ways to rid of rabbits (I had to go dust off some old notebooks from school!)